aaronquinton/aaronquinton.github.io/about.md

     <img style = "padding: 0 20px" src="https://raw.githubusercontent.com/aaronquinton/aaronquinton.github.io/master/_screenshots/headshot.png" alt="Image" height="260" width="300">
 </div>

 Hi there!
-My name is Aaron Quinton and I am currently a student at the University of British Columbia studying Data Science.
+My name is Aaron Quinton and I recently graduated the Masters of Data Science program at the University of British Columbia.
 I have experience working as an engineer in the oil and gas industry as part of the Financial Advisory team at Deloitte.
 I love working with numbers and strive to add value and efficiencies to day to day activities and business with the help of data.
 I am always eager to tackle problems, learn, and teach.

 Email | aaron.wquinton@gmail.com
 Github | [@aaronquinton](https://github.com/aaronquinton)